Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 After the falls, we had a short walk to the edge of the park and emerged next to a neighbourhood, passing both the Paramount Park and the Kingsview Drive Side Trails.

-At one point the BTC came to an end on what appeared to be an unused roadway and where the white blazes which we follow disappeared!
-As a result for about half an hour we had difficulties figuring out which direction we were supposed to proceed.
+At one point the BTC came to an end on what appeared to be an unused roadway where the white blazes which we follow disappeared!
+As a result for about half an hour, we had difficulties figuring out which direction we were supposed to proceed.
 There are no blazes visible in either direction, and it is possible to turn right and continue down the road, or go left and continue along a path that skirts the subdivision.
 From looking at the map we were able to figure out that we needed to turn right, and around a curve in the road/trail we were rewarded with a blaze indicating we should turn left and use the underpass for the upcoming highway.

 Red Hill Valley Trail